kubernetes/kubernetes/docs/volumes.md

 A Pod specifies which Volumes its containers need in its [ContainerManifest](https://developers.google.com/compute/docs/containers/container_vms#container_manifest) property.

 A process in a Container sees a filesystem view composed from two sources: a single Docker image and zero or more Volumes.
 A [Docker image](https://docs.docker.com/userguide/dockerimages/) is at the root of the file hierarchy.
 Any Volumes are mounted at points on the Docker image;  Volumes do not mount on other Volumes and do not have hard links to other Volumes.
-Each container in the Pod independently specifies where on its its image to mount each Volume.
+Each container in the Pod independently specifies where on its image to mount each Volume.
 This is specified a VolumeMounts property.

 ## Resources